KxSystems/docs/docs/wp/data-recovery.md

 `upd `trade (0D14:56:01.122310000;`SGDUSD;"B";5000;98.14)
 ```

-In a standard tick system, each kdb+ message will call a function named `upd`.
+In a standard tick system, each kdb+ message calls a function named `upd`.
 Each process may have a different definition of this function.
-A TP will publish each time the `upd` function is called (if its timer is not set to batch the data), and an RDB will simply insert the data into the relevant table.
+A TP publishes each time the `upd` function is called (if its timer is not set to batch the data), and an RDB inserts the data into the relevant table.

 ## Recovery